janhiong/janhiong/README.md

 🌱 Let’s connect if you’re building something exciting — or just want to geek out over clean code and system design!

 ## 💞️ In the past I've worked at ...
-- Software Engineer Intern @Finbud AI (February - May 2025)
-- Software Data Engineer Intern @Chase Cost Management (July - December 2024)
+- Chase Cost Management (July - December 2024)
-- Software Engineer Intern @FPT Software Corporation (May - July 2024)
+- FPT Software Corporation (May - July 2024)
-- Data Analyst Intern @Gettysburg College (February - August 2024)
-- Leadership Mentor @Garthwait Leadership Center (January 2022 - May 2024)
-- Calculus Tutor @Gettysburg College (February - August 2024)
-- Student Assistant @Gettysburg College (August 2022 - May 2024)
-- Social Media & Photographer @Vietnamese Association Club (August 2022 - May 2024)

 ## 🎉 Projects